Deploy deterministic machine learning models for industrial automation with ML.NET integration

 2. Data source configured (simulator or real devices)

-3. Historian enabled for training data
+3. Historian enabled (recommended for training data review, not required for AnomalyML auto-training)

 4. Script Classes module licensed